-The Salmon Creek Wastewater Treatment Plant serves about 39,300 homes and businesses and an estimated 83,900 Clark County residents living inside the Clark Regional Wastewater District and the city of Battle Ground.
+The Salmon Creek Wastewater Treatment Plant serves an estimated 100,000 Clark County residents living inside the Clark Regional Wastewater District and the cities of Battle Ground and Ridgefield.

-The plant's capacity is 14.95 million gallons a day, considerably more than its average daily flow of 7.35 million gallons in 2014.
+The plant's capacity is 15 million gallons a day, considerably more than its typical daily flow of 8 million to 10 million gallons.

 Public Works operates and maintains the plant, along with its pump stations and regional interceptor sewer lines.
 The department’s goal is to operate the system in a safe, dependable and cost-effective manner that meets all environmental regulations.

-The Washington State Department of Ecology this year recognized the plant for 100 percent compliance with laws and regulations to protect the environment.
+The Washington State Department of Ecology recognized the plant for 100 percent compliance with laws and regulations to protect the environment in 2020.

 In June 2014, the Board of County Commissioners agreed to transfer the plant to the Discovery Clean Water Alliance, a regional sewer entity with four member agencies: Clark County, Clark Regional Wastewater District and the cities of Battle Ground and Ridgefield.

-The transfer took place at the start of 2015, although Clark County will continue to operate the plant for at least another five years, through 2019.
+The transfer took place at the start of 2015, although Clark County will continue to operate the plant through 2024.

 More information on the treatment plant is available on the Discovery Clean Water Alliance's website.